YACS-RCOS/yacs.n/src/api/Tortoise Conversion.md

 - You can also create new entries in the database with <model>.create(...) rather than posting new entries via the API, just make sure you are doing it correctly and preferrably removing entries after your test case finishes.
 - Database calls are asynchronous so you can use the test fixture event_loop to run the calls
     - See the first test case in test_user.py for an example of this
+- Clear your model in the conftest.py file.
+There is a clear_tables() function with examples of how to do this.

 ## API

 - This layer is straightforward.
 The interface used should remain the same here.
 We will only need to await any database calls.
 Note that some cases try to manipulate the results of the query, you need to await the call, save it to a variable, and then you can manipulate it.
 - This also means labeling any endpoints as asynchronous if not already marked as such.
+- You will also need to uncomment/update any imports needed from the database layers.

 ## Controller